May 5, 2017

 Diversity is more than diversity for “diversity’s sake,” it is about driving business results and efficiency:

-- Gender and ethnically diverse companies are respectively 15% and 35% more likely to outperform their peers.
+- Gender and ethnically diverse companies are respectively 15 percent and 35 percent more likely to outperform their peers.
 (McKinsey)

-- Companies with higher female representation in top management outperform those that don’t by delivering 34% greater returns to shareholders.
+- Companies with higher female representation in top management outperform those that don’t by delivering 34 percent greater returns to shareholders.
 (Catalyst)